An Unexplored World of Adventure

 Finally, Wellawaya is also conveniently located in a region of historical significance.
 For instance, archaeological sites such as the Buduruvagala and Yudaganawa Temples take you back centuries, yet remain not too far away from Jetwing Kaduruketha, while the ruins of Maligawila and the biso kotuwa complex at Galebedda remain feats of ancient engineering and construction that should not be missed.

-Cycling to Elle Wala
+Cycling to Ella Wala

 Leopard Safari at Weheragala

-Uda Walawe National Park
+Elephants at Uda Walawe National Park